 - red or pink in the whites of the eyes

-A daycare, school, or workplace will often request or require a person not to return until their symptoms have cleared.
+A day care, school, or workplace may ask a person not to return until their symptoms have cleared.

 The following are some of the more frequently asked questions about pink eye: